mizuki-hikaru/analytics/README.md

 ## Deploying

-This code assumes you are running the service as the `analytics` user.
+This code assumes you are running the service in ~/analytics.

-As `root`, run this:
+Run this:

-    sudo loginctl enable-linger analytics
+    sudo loginctl enable-linger $USER

-Then as the `analytics` user, run this:
+Then as then run this:

     ./setup